 The set of photos at right represent another aspect of the Zygomycota, the mycoparasitic members.
 Many Zygomycota are active parasites of other fungi.
 Hosts can include other Zygomycota and members of the Dikarya.
 The leftmost panel is of Spinellus chalybaeus parasitizing a species of Mycena.
 The fungus has spread throughout the mushroom and is producing sporangiophores and sporangia out of the cap.
 In the middle panel a species of Russula has been attacked by Syzygites megalocarpus, one of the Zygomycota that essentially destroys its host.
 At later stages of infection the mushroom cap may be covered with zygospores.
 The fungus in the right panel is a species Syncephalis a group of mycoparasites infecting other Zygomycota.
 Species of Syncephalis are obligate parasites and cannot live in the absence of their hosts.
 The specimen in the photograph was found growing on a species of Mucor, itself growing on some decaying seaweed.
 Syncephalis also presents us with another variant on the zygomycotan sporangium.
 Here, as in Cunninghamella, the sporangiophore is enlarged at apex into a columella-like structure.
 Arising from this are several "fingers", each of which will become a miniature sporangium (a merosporangium) containing a few spores.

 The Zygomycota can also act as parasites of insects.
-Above are two examples of this group, flies infected by members of the genus Entomophthora.
-Species of Entomophthora infect insects and completely fill their bodies with hyphae.
+Above are two examples of this group infecting flies.
+Members of this group infect insects and completely fill their bodies with hyphae.
 Before the insect dies the fungus may cause it to perform one last act, positioning itself so the fungus will be in the best place for its dispersal.
-In the leftmost panel the infected fly has landed on a flower stalk, turned itself head-down and died.
-The fungus will then produce its sporangia out through the abdominal segments and forcibly the spores into the air.
+In the leftmost panel a fly infected with a species of Entomophthora has landed on a flower stalk, turned itself head-down and died.
+The fungus will then produce its sporangia out through the abdominal segments and forcibly shoot the spores into the air.
 It is still not known how these spores manage to strike another fly.
 One suggestion is that other flies will mistakenly attempt to mate with the dead fly and get covered with spores, but this is purely conjectural.
 The fly in the panel second to left, photographed by Dr. R. Greg Thorn at the University of Western Ontario, has died on a window pane.
 Here the white sporangial masses at each abdominal segment are clearly visible, as are the many spores adhering to the glass.
-The two panels at right show a snipe fly, Rhagio mystacea, that has crawled beneath a leaf and has died.
-Its abdomen is swollen and is producing a large numbers of sporangia.
+The third panel shows a snipe fly, Rhagio mystacea, that has crawled beneath a leaf and has died.
+Its abdomen is swollen and is producing a large numbers of sporangia of Furia ithacensis.
+Dr. Kathie Hodge, in her Cornell Mushroom Blog, has an interesting discussion of this fungus.
 Mycologists attending the Bioblitz held by the New Brunswick Museum at Caledonia Gorge Protected Natural Area in June 2011 discovered many such infected snipe flies.
 The individual in the rightmost panel is healthy.
 Recent genetic studies have shown that Entomophthora and its relatives are rather distantly related to other Zygomycota.
 Traditionally they have been placed in their own order, the Entomophthorales, but they are now often elevated to the level of class (Entomophthoromycetes) or even phylum (Entomophthoromycota).

 Insects and other invertebrate animals can also host members of the Xygomycota inside their digestive tracts.
 The species of Enterobryus pictured at left was found attached to the wall of the midgut of an American giant millipede (Narceus americanus) in central Ontario.
 Enterobryus is a simple member of the Xygomycota, consisting of a single filament extending out from the inner gut wall of the host and absorbing nutrients as they pass by.
 It is sort of a fungal equivalent of the tapeworm.
 The left panel shows the whole fungus, while the middle panel show the suction-cup-like holdfast that anchors it to the gut wall.
 The third panel shows the end of a filament that has been converted into a sporangium containing a row of spores.
 Enterobryus and its relatives belong to the order Eccrinales.